Tag Archive for: Medicine

 This event, a central part of the faculty’s calendar, provides an opportunity to congratulate students who have just taken the ECNi (National Computerized Ranking Exam).
 Following this exam, students choose their

 specialty and the city where they will practice.
-The graduation ceremony usually takes place at the Jardin des Plantes in the presence of the faculty’s teaching staff, the Dean, the University President, the Mayor, and representatives of the Medical Board.
+The graduation ceremony is usually held at the Jardin des Plantes in the presence of the faculty’s teaching staff, the Dean, the University President, the Mayor, and representatives of the Medical Board.
 On this occasion, each student is presented with their graduation sash and diploma in front of their family and friends.
 It is a deeply moving and joyful occasion.
-Following the ceremony, the evening continues with a gala in the Cour d’honneur of the Faculty’s Historic Building for a final festive gathering between students and their families.
+Afterward, the evening continues with a gala in the Cour d’honneur of the Faculty’s Historic Building for a final festive celebration between students and their families.
 This year, due to health restrictions, the ceremony will simply take place in the Cour d’honneur of the Historic Building on September 26.

 Why did you join the organization as an individual member?
 What does your organization offer students?

-This gathering gives our students a chance to come together one last time before they each go on to start their lives in the cities of their choice.
+This gathering gives our students a chance to come together one last time before each of them moves on to the city of their choice.
 This event is marked by a spirit of goodwill and allows us to celebrate the end of a chapter together.
-This year is all the more special as we will be celebrating the 800th graduating class of the Montpellier-Nîmes Faculty of Medicine; it is an incredible opportunity to experience this moment in a building so steeped in history.
+This year is all the more special as we will be celebrating the 800th graduating class of the Montpellier-Nîmes School of Medicine; it is an incredible opportunity to experience this moment in a building so steeped in history.

 How can I contact ANIMN?